ManCoders/E-porfolio/README.md

 # E-porfolio
-This is  for school requirments
+This project/presentation is submitted for educational purposes only,